jon-jacky/Piety/doc/rationale.md

 ### For programmers ###

-I see Piety primarily as an *activity* -- an ongoing programming project -- rather than a finished product for running applications.
+I see Piety as an *activity*: a series of experiments, an ongoing project.
+I often add functionality, but I am not trying to complete a finished product.

 I resolved to write Piety from scratch, with no tools, starting from a Python prompt in a terminal window.
 First, I made a simple text editor, then used that to build the rest.
 I did write the first two hundred